MattyO/questions/readme.md

 The in place requirement makes this solution a little more complicated.
 The immutable nature of strings require us to drop down to C where we can treat strings as a character array.

 A pure python solutions is given in answers.py in the q4 folder.
 This answer may not achieve the requirement of _in place_.
-Another solution which is implemented in python is found in the file canswer.pyx
+Another solution which is implemented in cython is found in the file canswer.pyx

 Other solutions may include